neocruiser/neocruiser.github.io/_posts/2018/2018-09-06-relapse-intro.md

 ---
 layout: post
-title: "Diffuse large B-cell lymphoma"
+title: "The current state of diffuse large B-cell lymphoma and genetics"
 date: 2018-09-06 10:12:02
 categories: [review, genetics]
 tags: [cancer]
 ---

-Diffuse large B-cell lymphoma (DLBCL) encompass over 30% of Non-Hodgkin lymphoma cases, which make it the most common subtype with more than 4000 new cases a year in Canada.
+Diffuse large B-cell lymphoma (DLBCL) encompasses over 30% of Non-Hodgkin lymphoma cases, which make it the most common subtype with more than 4000 new cases a year in Canada.
 Using modern immunochemotherapies, more than 70% of patients are cured.
 The remainders are either refractory to the first line of the regimen or relapse after treatment.